CodeYourFuture/syllabus-archive/node-db/week-18/lesson.md

 However, we want the computer to figure out that we want ids 3, 5 and 7 by itself.

-That's where a database "join" comes in handy.
-In real life, if you work with databases, you will be using this thing *all* of the time.
+This is what a database "join" is.
+In real life, if you work with databases, you will be using this thing *all* of the time - relationships between data are vitally important.

 Now, we have data that spans two tables - we have reservations with a "customer_id" column that refers to the id column in the "customers" table.